HubSpot/Rosetta/README.md

 }
 ```

-`@BindWithRosetta` behaves like jDBI's `@BindBean`, but it converts the object to a tree using Jackson which lets
-you use all the Jackson annotations you know and love to customize the representation.
-It's also generally more robust - it supports
+`@BindWithRosetta` converts the object to a tree using Jackson, and then binds every property in the JSON tree on the Jdbi statement (using dot notation for nested object fields).
+This lets you use all the Jackson annotations you know and love to customize the representation.
-the not-quite-standard naming conventions, enums, fluent setters, nested objects (with dot-notation), getters without fields, etc.

 ## Mapping

+### Jdbi 2

-To register Rosetta globally for mapping, you can add it to your `DBI` like so:
+With Jdbi 2, you can register the Rosetta mapper globally by adding it your `DBI` like so:
 ```java
 dbi.registerMapper(new RosettaMapperFactory());
 ```